PC-SNN: Predictive Coding-based Local Hebbian Plasticity Learning in Spiking Neural Networks: Method

-In the Inference section, the firing time of the neurons on the highest layer are set to the target output firing time, i.e $t_{i}^{o}=T_{i}^{o}$, which is calculated dynamically in section \ref{target firing time}.
-The values of firing time of all neurons on layer $l \in\left\{1, \ldots, l_{\max }-1\right\}$ are adjusted in the same way as described before (see Eq.\eqref{eq:firingtimeupdate}).
-From a neurobiological perspective, both inference and learning are driven in exactly the same way, namely to minimize the free energy $F$\cite{friston2005theory}.
-As $w_{kj}^{l+1}$ is modified proportionally to its gradient of the objective function, our network gradually approaches its steady-state.
-Eventually, the desired output will be predicted when all synaptic weights of the model are updated.
-We note that $w_{kj}^{l+1}$ affects the value of function $F$ formulated in Eq.\eqref{a} by influencing $\hat{t}_{k}^{l+1}$:
+\textbf{Learning parameters:} During the training-time inference step, the firing times of neurons in the final layer are set to correspond to the target output firing times ($t_{i}^{o}=T_{i}^{o}$).
+Subsequently, the firing times for all neurons in the antecedent layers, where $l \in\left\{1, \ldots, l_{\max }-1\right\}$, are updated in accordance with the previously established method detailed in Equation \eqref{eq:firingtimeupdate}.
+From a neurobiological perspective, both learning and inference aim to minimize free energy $F$ in exactly the same way according to Friston's theory \citep{friston2005theory}.
+As we modify $w_{kj}^{l+1}$ proportionally to its objective function gradient, our network gradually approaches a steady state.
+Eventually, updating all synaptic weights will lead to predicting desired outputs.
+It should be noted that modifying $w_{kj}^{l+1}$ affects $\hat{t}_{k}^{l+1}$ and thus influences function value $F$ formulated in \eqref{a}:

 where $\sum_{\tau=1}^{\hat{t}_{k}^{l+1}}S_{j}^{l}(\tau)=1$ if $t_{j}^{l} \leq \hat{t}_{k}^{l+1} $ else 0.